 Cayenne in a topical preparation requires careful sourcing and infusion timing.
 At too-high concentration it can cause skin irritation; at the right concentration in oil, it adds a quietly-present warmth that complements the rosemary-and-ginger profile.

 From our garden — InVine's Muscle Revive Balm is built from this set of plants.
-Rosemary, peppermint, spearmint, lemon mint, ginger, turmeric, and cayenne are all grown in our Florida garden and slow-infused in cold-extracted organic olive and coconut oils for six to eight weeks depending on the herb.
-The infusion is blended (never sealed) with beeswax from a local Tallahassee beekeeper and Vitamin E for shelf life.
+Rosemary, peppermint, spearmint, lemon mint, ginger, turmeric, and cayenne are all grown in our Florida garden and slow-infused in cold-extracted organic olive and coconut oils for six to eight weeks depending on the herb used in the infusion.
+The infusion is blended with beeswax from a local Tallahassee beekeeper and Vitamin E for shelf life.

 No synthetic camphor.
 No paraffin.
 No petroleum.